guidepup/guidepup.dev/docs/api/class-screenreader-cursor.md

 title: "ScreenReaderCursor"
 ---

-Base interface for screen-reader cursor classes.
+Base interface for screen reader cursor classes.

 See also: